Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Results

-Given that the gravitational wave (GW) sources are situated at different distances from us, it is difficult to determine the physical scale corresponding to specific angular scales.
-To better study the large scale structure clustering patterns that may be exhibited in the spatial distribution of the GW sources from angular power spectrum, we select those GW sources located in a thin spherical shell with radius from $R-dR$ to $R+dR$, where we choose $dR=10$\,Mpc and radius $R$=382, 764 and 1528\,Mpc.
+We are interested in whether the distribution of SMBBHs can reproduce the large-scale structure of the universe, and thus be used for cosmological purpose like galaxies.
+Given that the GW sources are situated at different distances from us, it is difficult to determine the physical scale corresponding to specific angular scales.
+To better study the clustering patterns exhibited in the spatial distribution of the GW sources from angular power spectrum, { we chose one realization from the most optimal case with $\tau_{H}=0.1\,\mathrm{Gyr}$ and selected} GW sources located in different spherical thin shells with radius from $R-dR$ to $R+dR$, where we choose $dR=10$\,Mpc and radius $R$=382, 764 and 1528\,Mpc, which corresponds to redshift $z=0.09$, $0.19$ and $0.41$ respectively.

 Figure~\ref{fig:GWshell} shows the angular position distribution sky map of these GW sources in the three different spherical shells (from top to bottom).
-It can be easily understood that larger spherical shells contain more GW sources.
-It is evident from the figure that the angular spatial distribution bears the characteristic filamentary structure which can be vividly referred to as the ``cosmic web''.

-To study the anisotropic property of their large scale structure, we calculate the $C_l$ coefficients for the number density of GW sources in these spherical shells and show the results in Figure~\ref{fig:c_lshell}.
-Different $l$ corresponds to different angular scale $\alpha$ based on the relationship $\alpha=\frac{\pi}{l}$.
-When the radius $R$ of the spherical shells is fixed, a certain angular scale $\alpha$ correponds to a specific physical scale $R\alpha$.
-The behavior of the $C_l$'s in Figure~\ref{fig:c_lshell} is similar to that in Figure~\ref{fig:c_lstrain}, it can be easily seen that $C_l/C_0\simeq \frac{1}{l(l+1)}$ (for $l>0$).
-On the other hand, the $C_l$'s for $R$=382\,Mpc present greater fluctuations than the $C_l$'s with larger radius $R$, since there exist less GW sources in this spherical shell.
+As the radius of the spherical shell increases, more and more SMBBHs gather within the range of the shell, thus appearing increasingly crowded.
+In Figure~\ref{fig:GWandGal} we also plotted a small patch of the celestial sphere, where we simultaneously displayed the distribution of SMBBHs and background galaxies.
+The distribution of SMBBHs is sparser than that of galaxies.
+It appears that SMBBHs alone may only provide incomplete information about the large-scale structure of the universe.